 Simply put, the software that needs further modification is not taken up without a planned-out discussion.
 This keeps the team working toward the same type of development the customers search for in the company.

 For any business to run without a hassle and not fall back into the competition, it has to cater exclusively to its target audience’s demands more than anyone else in the field.
-And this is often achieved by employing the DevOps module.
+This is often achieved by employing the DevOps module.

 Before we dive into the journey of DevOps, you should probably consider these requirements.